Optimum Speed Test Tips

 How the Optimum Internet Speed Test Works

-- You start the speed test, which triggers the test software to identify the nearest test server.
+Starting the speed test triggers the test software to identify the nearest test server.

-- Test files are used to determine both the upload speed and download speed between your device and the ISP.
+Test files are used to determine the upload and download speed between your device and the ISP

 Which Optimum Plan is Best for the Download Speeds You Need?